ice-wm/man/icewm.md

 The _Show Desktop_ button unmaps all application windows to fully uncover the desktop.

-The _Window List_ menu button gives access to a menu with a list of active windows for the current work space and a list of work spaces with sub-menus for their active application windows.
+The _Window List Menu_ button gives access to a menu with a list of active windows for the current work space and a list of work spaces with sub-menus for their active application windows.